Secure Federated Transfer Learning: FTL using Homomorphic Encryption

 \subsection{Security Analysis}

-\begin{theorem} The protocol in Algorithm \ref{algo1} and \ref{algo_pred} is secure under our security definition, provided that the underlying additively homomorphic encryption scheme is secure. \end{theorem} \begin{proof} The training protocol in Algorithm \ref{algo1} and \ref{algo_pred} do not reveal any information, because all A and B learns are the masked gradients.
-Each iteration A and B creates new random masks thereby the randomness and secrecy of the masks will guarantee the security of the information against the other party\cite{Du2004PrivacyPreservingMS}.
-During training, party A learns its own gradients at each step, but this is not enough for A to learn any information from B based on the inability of solving n equations in more than n unknowns \cite{Du2004PrivacyPreservingMS,Vaidya:2002:PPA:775047.775142}.
-In another word, there exists infinite number of inputs from B to provide the same gradients to A. Similarly, party B can not learn any information from A. Therefore, as long as the encryption scheme is considered secure, the protocol is secure.
-During evaluation, party A learns the predicted result for each sample from B, which is a scalar product, from which A can not learn B's information.
-B learns only the label, from which B can not learn A's information. \end{proof} At the end of the training process, each party (A or B) remains oblivious to the data structure of the other party, and it obtains the model parameters associated only with its own features.
-At inference time, the two parties need to collaboratively compute the prediction results.
-Note the protocol does not deal with a malicious party.
-If party A fakes its inputs and submits only one non-zero input, it may tell the value of $u_i^B$ at that input's position.
-It still can not tell $x_i^B$ or $\Theta_B$, and neither party will get correct results.\\
+\begin{theorem} The protocol in the FTL training Algorithm (Figure \ref{al:1}) and Algorithm \ref{algo_pred} is secure under our security definition, provided that the underlying additively homomorphic encryption scheme is secure. \end{theorem}

-In summary, we provide both data security and performance gain in the proposed FTL framework.
-Data security is provided because raw data $\mathcal{D}_A$ and $\mathcal{D}_B$, as well as the local models $Net^A$ and $Net^B$ are never exposed and only the encrypted common hidden representations are exchanged.
-In each iteration, the only non-encrypted values party A and party B receive are the gradients of their model parameters, which is aggregated from all sample variants.
-Performance gain is provided by the combination of transfer learning, transfer cross validation and a safeguard with the self-learning supervised model.
+\begin{proof} The training protocol in Figure \ref{al:1} and Algorithm \ref{algo_pred} do not reveal any information, because all A and B learned are the masked gradients.
+In each iteration, A and B create new random masks.
+The strong randomness and secrecy of the masks secure the information against the other party \cite{Du2004PrivacyPreservingMS}.
+During training, A learns its own gradients at each step, but this is not enough for A to learn any information from B based on the impossibility of solving $n$ equations with more than $n$ unknowns \cite{Du2004PrivacyPreservingMS}.
+In other words, there exist an infinite number of inputs from B that result in the same gradients A receives.
+Similarly, B cannot learn any information from A. Therefore, as long as the encryption scheme is secure, the proposed protocol is secure.
+During evaluation, A learns the predicted result for each sample from B, which is a scalar product, from which A cannot infer B's private information.
+B learns only the label, from which B cannot infer A's private information. \end{proof}